Loading...

 Pair with Fiber-Rich Foods

-Include vegetables such as broccoli, spinach, or kale on your plate to slow down the absorption of glucose.
+Include foods like lentils, beans, or vegetables (such as broccoli, carrots, or spinach) in your meal.
+The fiber content can help slow down the absorption of glucose.

 Choose Whole Grains